Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

   Assigns a static IPv4 address to the interface, using a standard /24 subnet.
 Devices on the LAN will use this as their IPv4 gateway.

 - `inet6`:
   Enables IPv6 processing on the LAN interface without assigning a static IPv6 address.
+This will allow `dhcp6leased` to assign a Global Unicast Address (GUA) later.

 - `inet6 alias fd00:AAAA:BBBB:CCCC::1/64`:
   Assigns a stable Unique Local Address (ULA) to the LAN interface.
 For use with internal-only services (like unbound or NTP), providing consistent local IPv6 reachability even if the delegated GUA prefix changes or is unavailable.